 We summarized hundreds of user comments about Herbalife into this helpful FAQ.

-Some Herbalife side effects may include swelling of the hands, stomach discomfort, nausea and vomiting, according to some dieter reviews.
+Don’t worry it’s not a person, Herba is named short for Herbalife, some side effects may include swelling of the hands, stomach discomfort, nausea and vomiting, according to some dieter reviews.
+These side effects may be caused by the caffeine.

 What is in Herbalife?